Consolidated Credit Union Place: History

-The 3,728 seat arena opened March 1, 2007, featuring a game between divisional rivals: the Summerside Capitals, and Charlottetown Abbies.
+The 3,728 seat arena opened March 1, 2007, featuring a game between divisional rivals: the Summerside Western Capitals, and Charlottetown Abbies.
 The Capitals won the game 11–3 in front of 3,417 fans.
 The ice surface measures 200 x 85 Ft (61 x 26 m).
 The rink has ten luxury boxes lining the east wall, and has 8 ft high glass surrounding the entire ice surface.
 The rink employs angled lights for the benefit of players in sports such as volleyball, so the lights do not shine into their eyes, and the scoreboard retracts into the rafters quite easily for shows requiring a high ceiling, such as a Monster Truck event.
 There is also a running track at the top of the seating bowl.
 These features make no difference for the game of hockey, but make the facility much more attractive in its mission of being a multifunction facility.
 The secondary ice surface consists of a 200 x 85 Ft (61 x 26 m) rink, as well as bleacher style seating for approximately seven hundred people.
 The secondary ice surface opened March 2, 2007.
 A new set of bowling lanes was opened in the facility as a replacement to the old lanes at Cahill Stadium.

 There was a large explosion on the roof during construction, setting the construction back many months.
 The facility cost the City of Summerside approximately C$36 million, shared between the Municipal, Provincial, and Federal Governments.

 The venue hosted the first ever National Hockey League game in Prince Edward Island when the Florida Panthers played the New York Islanders on September 27, 2008.
 The Islanders won the game 4–2 in front of three thousand and twenty nine spectators.
 The venue hosted the 2017 Kraft Hockeyville pre-season game between the Ottawa Senators and New Jersey Devils on September 25, 2017, with the Devils winning 8-1.
 On December 16 and 17 the CJHL Skills Competition and the Prospects game was held, seeing home town player Harrison McIver and Summerside Capitals Head Coach Kenny MacDougall being involved with team east.
 Team east won the skills competition 51-44 and won the Prospects game 6–3 in front of just over 1,000 people.